Nebraska Rep. Bacon calls for investigation after release of Air Force records

 Politico reported that Payton was a former research director for American Bridge, a Democratic political group.
 The news outlet also reported that the Democratic Congressional Campaign Committee paid Due Diligence just over $110,000 between January 2021 and December 2022.

-Bacon, a Republican who in November was elected to a fourth term representing Nebraska’s Omaha-area congressional district, told The World-Herald in a statement that he would like to see an investigation into whether the unauthorized release was connected to the Democratic political group.
+Bacon told the Omaha World-Herald in a statement that he would like to see an investigation into whether the unauthorized release was connected to the Democratic political group.

 “This isn’t just dirty politics, but likely a violation of the law,” the statement said.
 “Veterans deserve peace of mind knowing their information is safe and will be protected from political dirty tricksters.”

 In a statement, the Air Force said an audit found that there was unauthorized release of military records for 11 individuals between October 2021 and October 2022.
-It did not identify those individuals; however, Politico reported that Rep. Zach Nunn, a Republican from Iowa, said the Air Force informed him that his records were disclosed without his authorization.
+It did not identify those individuals, but Politico reported that Rep. Zach Nunn, an Iowa Republican, said the Air Force informed him that his records were disclosed without his authorization.

 “Virtually all unauthorized disclosures were in response to a third-party seeking service records for employment or benefit purposes through a process commonly used by other federal agencies to conduct employee background checks,” the Air Force said in its statement.